 Single-cell techniques have emerged as powerful approaches to dissect human tumors at single-cell resolution, providing us with a compelling approach to deciphering cancer heterogeneity, biology and crosstalk between the different cellular subsets in the tumor.
 Emerging studies already highlight the challenges that we are facing for the development of more effective therapeutic strategies.
 Our cancer program focusses on cancers with unmet medical need, e.g. lung, liver, and pancreatic cancer, and we are addressing the following, non-exclusive questions:

-• Are there non-genetic drivers of resistance ?
-Which clones most likely will become dominant and drive relapse of the disease?
+§ Which clones most likely will become dominant and drive relapse of the disease?

 Importantly, cancer heterogeneity is not restricted to clonal heterogeneity, but rather extends to subclonal heterogeneity.
 Each clone contains a subset of cancer cells that are functionally distinct.
 These cells are capable of undergoing unlimited cell divisions, while retaining their stem cell identity (self-renewal) and giving rise to highly proliferative progenies, that lack tumor-initiating capacity (differentiation).
-While these cells do not represent bona fide stem cells as they clearly lack multilineage potential, they do possess certain stem cell traits and therefore have been termed cancer stem cells (CSC).
-CSC evolve as the tumor progresses via (epi-)genetic alterations, but also in response to interactions with the tumor microenvironment, leading to diverse CSC subclones with distinct functionality.
+While these cells do not represent bona fide stem cells as they clearly lack multilineage potential, they do possess certain stem cell traits and therefore have been termed cancer stem cells.
+These cancer stem cells evolve as the tumor progresses via (epi-)genetic alterations, but also in response to interactions with the tumor microenvironment, leading to diverse cancer stem cell subclones with distinct functionality.
 In this context, our cancer program aims to answer the following important questions: